dirkwhoffmann/vAmigaTS/Copper/Timing/README.md

 #### copstrt1 and copstrt2

-Both tests verify the first possible trigger coordinate by using a SKIP statement.
+Verify the first possible trigger coordinate by using a SKIP statement.

 First two instructions of the copstrt1 Copper list: